Laser Hair Removal

 - For all skin types

 - Consultations with our certified laser practitioners during which you can ask all your questions and have a skin patch test.

-- Cost effective – discounted packages you can design depending on the areas you need; far cheaper than e.g. a lifetime of waxing).
+- Cost effective – Packages for your face and body that you can design depending on the areas you need; far cheaper than e.g. a lifetime of waxing).

 - Simple and safe treatment.